 4. Introduce new things to try.

 By being overprotective, parents often limit their kids and never let them explore the broader horizons of the world out there.
 Kids would automatically excel in the activities towards which they have a natural inclination but the real trick is to make them try new things.
 They must love doing so irrespective of whether they succeed in their attempt or not.
 They should explore various talents without feeling the need to smash some world records.

 5. Be his/her role model.

 Handle your own disappointments with courage and grace because no matter how hard you resist, your child is going to follow your suit.
 Use phrases like “I’ll try harder next time” or “I can do it again” to make them aware that you can cope with your shortcomings.
 If you make a mistake, own up to it so that they develop the same ability in their personality.

 6. Build up your child’s grit level.

 Despite giving your children their maximum space, there are certain instances when you need to step in.
-These include if he’s being bullied or is vulnerable to humiliation.
+These include if s/he’s being bullied or is vulnerable to humiliation.
 If you are sensing that your child is in danger, never hesitate to lend a helping hand.
 These resources might come in handy and will help parents in the long run.